Our growing timeline

 Dan is an Israeli volunteer driver and Susan, a Palestinian mother of two young children, one with a form of cancer and the other with a severe disorder called periodic paralysis.
 This was a first hand experience of the work of Road to Recovery : humanitarian action and humanisation.

-Life is hard enough : who wants to talk about conflict and peace when basics needs are not met ?
+Life is hard enough : who wants to talk about conflict and peace when basic needs are not met ?

 Road to Recovery addresses some of the medical needs.
 But not just that.
 The conversation in the car and in the waiting room also matter.
 Stopping by the beach or going to the park on the way back home and finishing a hard stay at the hospital on a positive note also matter.
 Changing the mindsets of people and creating people-to-people connections are pre-conditions for a path to peace.
 Road to Recovery is definitely paving a path !
 Every angle counts !

-OCTOBER – Participation to Polyphony’s Scholar in Residence Seminar / In end of October, B8 of Hope supported Polyphony’s Scholar in Residence Seminar: a series of workshops that bring together Arab and Jewish young musicians around their shared passion for music.
+OCTOBER 2020 – Participation in Polyphony’s Scholar in Residence Seminar / In end of October, B8 of Hope supported Polyphony’s Scholar in Residence Seminar: a series of workshops that bring together Arab and Jewish young musicians around their shared passion for music.

 At the beginning of this year, they came to study abroad, Noa in Amsterdam and Yara in Dijon.
 Before they head back home this summer, we gave them a chance to see each other without complications.
 It was also an opportunity for our B8 of Hope friends and volunteers to meet with them.
 Many of which had seen the documentary Guerrières de la Paix (partly funded by B8 of Hope) about the Women Wage Peace movement, featuring Yara and Noa.